microsoft/ms-identity-conditional-access-for-compliance/README.md

 # Conditional Access - Location based Data Protection in a Web app
 The purpose of this section is to highlight a sample demonstration of the scenario.
 There may be other configurations/deployment scenarios.
 The configuration below is simply one illustration.

+This repository has been created to document the sample demonstration deployment instructions for the scenario described in article [Conditional Access – Location Based Data Protection AuthN and AuthZ for Compliance](https://learn.microsoft.com/en-us/azure/architecture/)

 ## Pre-requisites